aisshh2414/Basic-project-for-learning-/Readme.md

    - Used `GROUP BY`, `ORDER BY`, `SUM()`, `COUNT()` and `CASE WHEN` for insights

 # 💡 What I Learned
+How to design and structure a SQL database

-How to design SQL tables and import data
+How to import real-world data into MySQL from Excel/CSV

-How to use CASE, GROUP BY, and aggregate functions
+SQL concepts like GROUP BY, SUM(), CASE WHEN, and conditional filtering

-Importance of data cleaning (e.g., converting TRUE/FALSE to 1/0)
+Data cleaning and resolving schema/data mismatches

-How to debug import errors like duplicate columns, data mismatches, or syntax issues
+Debugging import errors like duplicate column names, type mismatches, and missing keys

-Using SQL to generate insights from raw data
-         5.Case-based categorization (e.g., weight ranges)

-         6.Boolean logic and data cleaning